-Located in South Village, is a retail store offering convenience store items as, food items, and cold and hot drinks.
-Residents may use their declining dollar function of their meal plan as well as cards and cash.
+Located in South Village, is a retail store offering convenience store items such as food items, and cold and hot drinks.
+Residents may use their declining dollar function of their meal plan, as well as credit and debit cards.

 Community Kitchen